Average Directional Index (ADX)

 - The trade stays valid till the stoploss is breached (even if the +DI and –DI reverses the crossover)

-You can customize the color of all the three components of the ADX system.
+You can customize the colour of all the three components of the ADX system.
 Click on ‘create’ to load the indicator –

 What should you know?

-- The indicator is made up of three simple moving averages – 13, 8, and 5 period averages are used
+- The indicator comprises three simple moving averages – 13, 8, and 5-period averages are used.

-- By default 13 MA is colored blue, 8 MA is colored red, and 5 MA is colored green
+- By default 13 MA is coloured blue, 8 MA is coloured red, and 5 MA is coloured green.

 - A buy signal is generated when the following condition is satisfied –